bachinblack/arcade/README.md

 libaa1-dev
 opengl (can't remember packages names)

 I may have forgotten some.
-If it's the case, i am sorry, and i would be happy to make the changes.
+If it's the case, i am sorry, and i would be happy to complete the list.

 Some screenshots are available to describe the project and its content.
 Feel free to take a look